foam-specific delayed gel catalyst d-8154, a testimony to innovation and efficiency in the modern polyurethane industry

-by dr. lena hartwell, senior formulation chemist
+by dr. lin wei, senior formulation chemist at eastasia polychem group

 appearance pale yellow to amber liquid